Mosquito-Borne Disease Prevention

 Mosquitoes, known as the deadliest animals on the planet, transmit diseases like malaria, dengue fever, and the West Nile virus (WNV).
 While there are at least 50 mosquito species present in Nebraska, only a few transmit disease.

-There are three endemic mosquito viruses of human concern that are carried by mosquitoes in Nebraska: West Nile virus (WNV), St. Louis Encephalitis (SLE), and Western Equine Encephalitis (WEE) viruses.
+There are four endemic mosquito viruses of human concern that are carried by mosquitoes in Nebraska: West Nile virus (WNV), St. Louis Encephalitis (SLE), Western Equine Encephalitis (WEE), and Jamestown Canyon (JCV) viruses.

 Because it is difficult to tell how many mosquitoes may be infected with a virus, it is important to prevent exposure to mosquitoes at all times.
 Several ways to help prevent exposure to mosquitoes are preventing mosquito bites and controlling mosquitoes around your home and property.